Q: What is the Supervisor Statement and what information should it provide?

 Q: My project, although focused on China, does not require any travel to China and it is not based on research done in China.
 The research materials I need can be found in the United States/Canada.
 Is travel to and research in China necessary to be eligible for this program?

-A: Yes, travel to and research in China are required for this program.
-The award may be used for writing in the United States or Canada.
-However, the writing must be based on research conducted in China by the applicant, either in the past or during the fellowship period.
+A: Travel to and research in China are a priority for this program.
+Under normal circumstances, the award may be used for writing in the United States or Canada with the proviso that the writing must be based on research conducted in China by the applicant, either in the past or during the fellowship period.

 Luce/ACLS Program in China Studies: Collaborative-Reading Workshops